Research

 Fracture Formation and Propagation

 The processes that control fracture formation, propagation, and calving events are not well constrained, due largely to a lack of available observations.
-I use the wealth of data recently collected by satellites to study the stress states present in fractured and unfractured ice to determine its material properties.
+I use the wealth of data collected by satellites to study the stress states present in fractured and unfractured ice to determine its material properties.
+Check out my recent paper in Journal of Glaciology!

 Publications